• Skip to primary navigation

 Vegan cilantro spicy pesto

 There are so many ways to use cilantro pesto!
-Try using it as a sandwich spread, as a pizza sauce, drizzled or dolloped over roasted veggies, a breakfast bowl, or a grain bowl.
+Try using it as a spread on black bean burgers, as a plant-based pizza sauce, drizzled or dolloped over roasted Brussels sprouts, or a tofu breakfast bowl.
 Or use as a dip for fresh veggies.

 More pesto recipes